alfredbaudisch/EasyRaylib/README.md

 ﻿# C + Raylib Hot Reload Template
 This is a C + Raylib game template with a Hot Reloading workflow.
-It makes it possible to make changes to C code and reload it on the fly while the game is running, allowing for very small iteration times.
+It makes it possible to make changes to C code and reload it on the fly while the game is running, allowing for very small iteration times, preserving runtime state.

-Once the application is built and running, you don't need to run build commands anymore, hot reload kicks in automatically as soon as you edit and save any source file.
+It also comes with an optional File Watcher (enabled by default): once the application is built and running, you don't need to run build commands anymore, hot reload kicks in automatically as soon as you edit and save any source file.

 Supported platforms: macOS (tested), Windows (tested), Linux (untested).